 Mathematical Notations

-In Mathematics, an expression is a combination of symbols that jointly express a quantity or a relationship.
+In math, an expression is a group of symbols.
+Together they show a quantity or a relation.

 - Prefix Notation (Polish Notation) - The operator precedes their operands.
 Example: + A B (which means A + B)